Our Committee

 Swimming Head Coach

+Rykneld Swimming Club runs in my blood; my granddad was one of the founding members and my mum was also a member of the club from an early age and is still an active member.
 I started swimming for Rykneld at the age of 7, where I fell in love with the sport.
 Throughout the years I started to volunteer and help with the learn to swim programme where I found my love of teaching the younger generation - I became a qualified Level 2 teacher.
 While I was at University I was Learn to Swim Co-Ordinator and oversaw the programme.
 Whilst doing this I became a Level 1 coach shortly followed by my Level 2 qualification.
 Since becoming a qualified Level 2 coach I fell in love with the sport all over again and saw what coaching could give to these young swimmers.
+I believe that every swimmer should be given the opportunity to thrive within the sport; both swimming and para swimming.
+I helped our very own Learn to Swim teacher Kai get to the World Para Championships.
+I continue to help guide and coach our swimmers with swimmers to reach Midland level.

 My qualifications include: